hackerschoice/gsocket.io/deploy/index.md

 > _This must be the quickest way to access a system_
 >                                                 -- anonymous

-Use either one of these two commands to _deploy_:
+Use either one of these two commands to _install_:
 ```shell
 bash -c "$(curl -fsSL gsocket.io/x)"
 ```